matass/business-period/README.md

 # set period
 period = { 2, 4 }

-# You can set optional parameters if You want to define primary day.
+# You can pass optional parameters if You want to set primary day as starting point.
 # period = { 2, 4, { primary_day: Time.now - (3600 * 24) } }
-# Gem will set primary_day as starting point.

 # Call BusinessPeriod::Days class to calculate period
 BusinessPeriod::Days.call(period)